 You may think you’ll avoid all these costs.
 And you may, in the beginning, avoid some of them.
 But, eventually, they will all be necessary and you need to anticipate them.
 Otherwise, you’ll be tempted to overpay this bloodsucker, I mean producer, you want to hire!

 So, if you want a nice round number to work with, use 50% for total overhead costs, not including commission expense and profits.

-Speaking of profits – it’s wise to always plan to make one!
+Speaking of profits – it’s wise to always plan to make some!
 So, what do you get out of this as an agency owner?

 Let’s assume the average agency makes a 10% profit.
 Do you really want to be average?
 Most successful agencies, that are professionally run, want to do better than that.
 They will plan for about 20%.
-The plan (budget) does not include profit sharing or bonuses.
+The plan (budget) does not include profit sharing or bonuses from insurance companies.
 You can’t count on that.
 So treat it as just what it is.
 A bonus.